Inverseit/wordle-cli/README.md

 - Core package exposes both a CLI (`packages/core/src/cli`) and a library surface (`packages/core/src/lib/index.ts`) for reuse.
 - Uses a disk-backed `PatternCache` keyed by the SHA-256 of the active dictionary (generated at build time for the web).
 - Includes two entropy-driven strategies: candidate-only and full-word probing.
-- Bundles a Kazakh six-letter dictionary (`packages/core/src/lib/wordlist.ts`) by default.
+- Bundles Kazakh six-letter dictionaries (`packages/core/src/lib/validGuesses.ts` and `validSecrets.ts`) by default.
 - Supports interactive play, automated simulation, offline precomputation, and a Tailwind-powered web UX suitable for Vercel.

 ### Mathematical Foundations